 - Careeronestop veteran / military transition resources

 - Matthew Louis, a veteran and expert in career assistance, has a website chock full of resources.
 Click each bullet below to visit that particular page.

 - Resume builder help at USAJOBS.gov

 The most important thing is to have knowledge and understanding of the processes and options.
 It is incredibly helpful and makes the process much easier and more streamlined to have someone on your team and in your corner.
 Our consultants are knowledgeable and can help- whether you are 10 months out from transitioning or you’re already a veteran with service-connected disabilities.
-Contact us for a free consultation to see how we can help you understand what’s available and to maximize your benefits.
+Use the button below to contact us for a free consultation to see how we can help you understand what’s available and to maximize your benefits.